master-kaushik/Compass/README.md

 # Compass

-Simple and very light lua script which helps users to find direction.\nThis script is really helpful for the blind people.
+Simple and very light lua script which helps users to find direction.

+This script is really helpful for the blind people.

 # Made By: